 - Identify what’s leading to the outburst.
 It’s important to try to understand what induced the violent behavior.
 Is the senior hungry?
 Too warm or cold?
 In need of a clean incontinence product?
 Has something taken place to lead to feelings of anger, shame, or aggravation?
 Is the person in any physical pain?

 - The ideal reaction is often distraction.
 Once you’ve confirmed that the person’s primary needs are all met and hopefully were able to discern the underlying cause driving the behavior, restoring contentment often can be achieved with a change in location or activity.
 Turn on some favorite music, browse through a photograph album, go outside for some fresh air and show the senior the flowers, trees, birds.

 Keep in mind as well that as they say, an ounce of prevention is worth a pound of cure.
 Staying with a consistent routine of meals, snacks, rest, and exercise is essential for those with dementia.
 It’s also insightful to keep a log to record what’s causing violent outbursts, the times of day they seem to be happening, and what has helped (or not helped).

 Most importantly, however, is making sure that your own needs for self-care are met.
 Providing care for a loved one with Alzheimer’s is depleting, both mentally and physically.
-Engaging the services of a qualified respite care provider with expertise in providing the specialized Alzheimer’s care Topeka seniors need is the ideal solution for both the older person with dementia and the family members providing care.
+Engaging the services of a qualified respite care provider with expertise in providing the specialized memory care Topeka, KS seniors need is the ideal solution for both the older person with dementia and the family members providing care.

 At Grace Home Care, we enable family caregivers the opportunity to take much-needed time to relax and recharge with our professional, fully trained Topeka dementia care experts.
 Reach out to us for a free in-home consultation to learn more at 708-286-2273.